forseti-security/forseti-security/deployment-templates/README.md

 * Create a GCE instance for deploying Forseti Security.
 * Manage configuration for Forseti Security and automatically run the tools.

-We are also working on a way to deploy Forseti Security to GKE.

 # Getting started

 ### Prerequisites